TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/04_lesson/lesson.md

 	* Talk about how `in` works for dictionaries for the bonus.

 ###Accommodation/Differentiation
+Students that are moving quickly can explore sorting additionally in the bonus activity.

 [Do Now]: do_now.md
 [Lab - Dictionaries Looping]: lab.md